My 10 Favourite Recovery Websites

 10 Addictions Unplugged focuses on our growing awareness of the realities of food addiction.
 Just because you are a recovering alcoholic does not mean you are not obese; and just because you are not obese does not mean you are not a food addict.
 Even if you are neither, this site is a great way to start understanding the suffering of our fellow addicts in food.
 It has been said that every alcoholic should spend time with those with other addictions not only so we can help out where we are able but, perhaps as well, learn something more about our own alcoholism.
 This site is maintained by Dr. Vera Tarman, the well respected physician for the Renascent Treatment Centre in Toronto (where I did my treatment for alcoholism and am a proud alumnus).
 Great articles and a number of very fine videos and audio resources are easily accessed here.
 There is much to learn about this growing (sic!) epidemic – the direct and indirect health care costs to our society as well as the special nature of suffering by the food addict of which many of us, alcoholics, drug addicts or “normies” are simply oblivious.

 John M. got sober in June 2007 at the age of 54 and acknowledges he was fully aware that he was an alcoholic in his early 30’s.
-He confesses to being a slow learner.
-His wife affectionately calls him the dumb mutt.
 He also indicates without a touch of melodrama that these are the best years of his life.
 John is living proof that you can teach an old dog new tricks.